European Foundation

 Cooperation with banks, accountants and lawyers.
 The Ministry of Industry, Business and Financial Affairs (Erhvervsministeriet) is the responsible ministry.

-There are no relevant evaluations yet of the Business Guide.
+In 2022 there were relevant evaluations of the Business Guide.
 However, an example of a positive experience can be found at the Technical University of Denmark (DTU), there is special focus on start-ups with an innovative businees idea.
 Reseachers and and senior student at DTU established 87 start-ups in 2018.

 The Business Guide provides a general overview on how to generate enterprise growth and development both in the national and the global market.
 This includes a very detailed dictionary of, for instance, activities such as 'payment of employees', ICT measures policies or explaining tax rules.